4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 - **User Kind**: The User Kind field contains "Designer", "Administrator", or (for all other users) "User".

 - **Startup Method**: Name of an associated method that will be automatically executed when the user opens the database (optional).
-This method can be used for example to load the user preferences.
+Este método puede utilizarse, por ejemplo, para cargar las preferencias usuario.

 ## Editor de grupos